Rainbow Fentanyl

 What Is Rainbow Fentanyl?

-Rainbow fentanyl comes in multiple forms, including pills, powder, and blocks resembling sidewalk chalk.
-As its name suggests, rainbow fentanyl comes in bright colors.
+Rainbow fentanyl comes in multiple forms, most commonly including pills, powder, and blocks that look a lot like sidewalk chalk.

 Dangers of Rainbow Fentanyl

-Any type of fentanyl is 50 to 100 times more potent than morphine, making it one of the strongest and most addictive substances on the market.
+Rainbow fentanyl or otherwise, any type of this drug is 50 to 100 times stronger than morphine, making it one of the potent and most addictive substances on the market.

-Drug cartels and dealers also use fentanyl as a cutting agent for other illicit drugs, such as cocaine and methamphetamines.
+Drug cartels and dealers also use fentanyl as a cutting agent for other illicit drugs, such as cocaine and methamphetamines, which continues to cause additional overdoses by drug users who wouldn’t normally abuse fentanyl or notice its effects until it’s too late.

 Frequently Asked Questions About Rainbow Fentanyl